jhipster/generator-jhipster-react-native/docs/project-structure.md

 ## app

-Your `app` folder is where most of the files are found in an Ignite JHipster.
+Your `app` folder is where most of the files are found in a JHipster React Native app.
 Let's walk through them in more detail.
 Start with the `config` folder and work your way down the walkthrough in order.

 ### config